-The attorneys at The Doyle Law Group, P.A. – with offices in Raleigh and Knightdale – realize that the general public has questions about the law and our services.
+The attorneys at The Doyle Law Group, P.A. – with an office in North Raleigh, on Strickland Road – realize that the general public has questions about the law and our services.
 We hope the following FAQs will help.

 - Do I need an attorney or can I do this myself?